 The event was held in English.
 Since it was designed to be partaking, the participants were actively engaged in discussions and exercises, and encouraged to share their country’s practices in fiscal risk management and oversight of public corporations.

 The workshop is primarily designed for senior level public officials working at ministries of finance or economy, and other government institutions, such as research institutes and fiscal councils, who actively deal with:

 - macroeconomic and fiscal forecasting,

 - medium-term and annual budgeting policy formulation,

 - oversight of public corporations,

 - and fiscal risk management.

-No fee will be charged.
-Travel, accommodation, and meals will be covered for up to three officials per beneficiary country (Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia).
-Additional participants from beneficiary countries or those applying from the other CEF constituency countries and beyond will have to obtain funding from their sending institution or other donor(s).
+No fee will was charged.
+Travel, accommodation, and meals were covered for up to three officials per beneficiary country (Albania, Bosnia and Herzegovina, the former Yugoslav Republic of Macedonia, Kosovo*, Montenegro and Serbia).
+Additional participants from beneficiary countries or those applying from the other CEF constituency countries and beyond had to obtain funding from their sending institution or other donor(s).